elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 - Become familiar with the key NumPy object class — the ndarray
 - Used the power of broadcasting to make our calculations more elegant.

-%TODO: REF TO CH 2
-In Chapter 2 we will continue working with the same dataset, implementing a more sophisticated normalization technique, then use clustering to make some predictions about mortality in skin cancer patients.
+In {doc}`Chapter 2 <ch2>` we will continue working with the same dataset, implementing a more sophisticated normalization technique, then use clustering to make some predictions about mortality in skin cancer patients.

 ```{bibliography} references.bib
 ```